`The peculiar risk lay in the possibility of

 that had long since passed away.
 The two species that had

-resulted from the evolution of man were sliding down towards, or
+resulted from the evolution of man were sliding down towards,

 had already arrived at, an altogether new relationship.
 The Eloi,